Php enums

 $post = new BlogPost(Status::DRAFT);

 Enums can define methods, just like classes.
-This is a very powerful feature, especially in combination with the match operator:
+This is a powerful feature that enables you to encapsulate behavior within your enum, especially when combined with PHP 8's match expression:

 enum Status